zmwats/FlagGen/Readme.txt

 To use the CBTC FlagGen application following these steps:

-1. Donload the FlagGen.zip file which contains the FlagGen folder, and extract the folder to your location of choice.
+1. Donload the FlagGen.zip file which contains the Flag Generator folder, and extract the folder to your location of choice.
 2. Once the Folder has been extracted to your specified location, navigate to your terminal and navigate to the location you extracted the folder to.
 3. After you have located the file, enter chmod +rwx CBTCFlagGen.py
 4. To run the application enter the following command into your terminal (python3 CBTCFlagGen.py)

+IMPORTANT: In order for the program to effectively run as intended you MUST have both the .py and flags.txt files colocated in the Flag Generator folder.